About Kudakwashe Mahachi - Pindula, Local Knowledge

 Child Abuse Allegations

 In May 2022, Kudakwashe Mahachi's son from his first marriage had his right foot amputated.
-Martha Ndlovu accused Mahachi of abusing his son with the help of his wife Rose Mahachi.
+Maritha Ndlovu accused Mahachi of abusing his son with the help of his wife Rose Mahachi.

 B-Metro reported that Mahachi called his ex-wife in February 2022, requesting for their son to travel to South Africa and temporarily stay with his father, to which she agreed.